 June 19th, 2019 | Press Releases

-Parkwood Village, an assisted living and memory care community in Pratt, Kansas, has achieved a deficiency-free survey from the Kansas Department for Aging and Disability Services (KDADS).
+Parkwood Village, an assisted living and memory care residence in Pratt, Kansas, has achieved a deficiency-free survey from the Kansas Department for Aging and Disability Services (KDADS).

-Each senior living community in the state must pass an annual re-licensure survey by KDADS.
-The process measures how well a community is doing from a quality and compliance standpoint.
+Each senior living residence in the state must pass an annual re-licensure survey by KDADS.
+The process measures how well a residence is doing from a quality and compliance standpoint.
 The KDADS survey team arrives unannounced to interview staff, observe care and procedures, and check resident records for compliance to regulations on care, confidentiality, cleanliness, residents’ rights, and quality of services.